-In Africa, USAID works with its partners to improve access to and delivery of health services, to support more accountable and democratic institutions, to start businesses and foster an environment attractive to private investment, and to stave off conflict and strengthen communities.
-In Fiscal Year 2015, USAID and the U.S. Department of State provided more than $8 billion of assistance to 47 countries in sub-Saharan Africa.
+In sub-Saharan Africa, USAID works with its partners to improve access to and delivery of health services, to support more accountable and democratic institutions, to start businesses and foster an environment attractive to private investment, and to stave off conflict and strengthen communities.
+In Fiscal Year 2020, USAID and the U.S. Department of State provided $8.5 billion of assistance to 47 countries and 8 regional programs in sub-Saharan Africa.

-In Washington, D.C., the Bureau for Africa comprises eight offices that support the missions.
+In Washington, D.C., the Bureau for Africa is comprised of the following offices that support the missions.

 The Office of the Assistant Administrator (AFR/AA) directs and supervises all activities of the bureau and its overseas operations.

 The Office of Development Planning (AFR/DP) provides leadership for bureau strategy, outreach, and policy and oversees development, as well as program monitoring and funding operations overseas.
-It comprises two divisions: policy, outreach, and strategy; and program analysis and budget.
+It comprises two divisions: policy, outreach, strategy and evaluation; and program analysis and budget.

 The Office of Sustainable Development (AFR/SD) provides intellectual, technical and strategic leadership to the bureau on sectoral policies, priorities and budgets through analyses, strategy development, program design, technical assistance, advocacy and information dissemination.
 It comprises four divisions: health; education; conflict, peacebuilding and governance; and economic growth, agriculture and trade.

-The Office of East African Affairs (AFR/EA) supports programs in Burundi, Central African Republic, Democratic Republic of Congo, Djibouti, Eritrea, Ethiopia, Kenya, Mauritius, Republic of the Congo, Seychelles, Rwanda, Somalia, Tanzania, Uganda, the Central Africa Regional Program, and the East Africa Regional Program.
+The Office of East African Affairs (AFR/EA) supports programs in Burundi, Central African Republic, Democratic Republic of Congo, Djibouti, Eritrea, Ethiopia, Kenya, Republic of the Congo, Rwanda, Somalia, Tanzania, Uganda, the Central Africa Regional, and the East Africa Regional Programs.

-The Office of Southern African Affairs (AFR/SA) supports programs in Angola, Botswana, Comoros, Lesotho, Madagascar, Malawi, Mozambique, Namibia, South Africa, Swaziland, Zambia, Zimbabwe, and the Southern Africa Regional Program.
+The Office of Southern African Affairs (AFR/SA) supports programs in Angola, Botswana, Comoros, eSwatini, Lesotho, Madagascar, Malawi, Mauritius, Mozambique, Namibia, Seychelles, South Africa, Zambia, Zimbabwe, and the Southern Africa Regional Program.